 Business Intelligence (BI) is critical to the revenue management landscape and any related decision-making process.
 Full stop.

-Back in 2017 we started Pace Revenue with a focus on building a transformative pricing engine with our lead scientist - Professor John-Paul Clarke - and have been continuously innovating since then under the leadership of Chief Science Officer David Mateos Lopez.
+Back in 2017 we started FLYR Hospitality with a focus on building a transformative pricing engine with our lead scientist - Professor John-Paul Clarke - and have been continuously innovating since then under the leadership of Chief Science Officer David Mateos Lopez.
 The point is to stress that Science (with a capital ‘S’…) has always been our core capability.

 However, the human part of decision making cannot simply be ignored…particularly as there is clear evidence from myriad industries that the combination of a robot plus a human is what ultimately drives the best outcomes.